mariozeats/mariozeats/content/post/bloodorangemacarons.md

 - 40 g heavy cream

 1. Juice blood orange and strain.
 Heat up and reduce so it's not as liquidy.
-2. Beat the egg yolk and add sugar and sifted corn starch, and lemon juice.
+2. Beat the egg yolk and add sugar and sifted corn starch.
 Whisk well.
 3. While whisking, slowly add the heated up blood orange juice onto the egg/sugar/cornstarch.
 You're tempering the egg to prevent it from scrambling.
 Once it's fully incorporated, add the mixture back into the saucepan and stir constantly on medium.
 Eventually, it'll start to thicken.
 I usually thicken until it's a nice paste.
 [I just got a hand blender, so I now turn that on and blend the mixture while it's heating up to make it super smooth.
 Not required though.]
 4. Take off the heat and transfer to a bowl (I sieved it to get rid of corn starch clumps.)
 5. Add cream to the pot used for the curd and reduce significantly.